 Truancy is defined as a student absenting him/herself from school without parent/legal guardian permission, or leaving school grounds without permission during the school day.
-Truancy may result in disciplinary action up to and including suspension or expulsion.
+Truancy may result in disciplinary action up to and including suspension or expulsion and may be reported to the Maryland State Department of Education.